erikng/blog.eriknicolasgomez.com/_posts/2015-09-22-cacher_2_future_plans.md

 comments: true
 ---

-## Current State

 If you're reading this, chances are you know about [Cacher](https://github.com/erikng/Cacher).
 If you haven't, please read my previous article detailing Cacher and how to set it up.
-You can find it [here](https://onemoreadmin.wordpress.com/2015/05/19/re-introducing-cacher/)
+You can find it [here](/2015/05/19/cacher.html)

+## Current State

 With the release of Apple's Server 5, iOS 9 and El Capitan, Cacher has been receiving some increased attention.
 To add to that, a few of my buddies have been tweeting about it (Thanks [Ben](https://macmule.com/) and [Arek](http://arekdreyer.com))